 What's the Difference Between Dissociative Identity Disorder and Schizophrenia?

 Schizophrenia and dissociative identity disorder are often confused, but they are very different.

 Schizophrenia is a severe mental illness involving chronic (or recurrent) psychosis, characterized mainly by hearing or seeing things that aren't real (hallucinations) and thinking or believing things with no basis in reality (delusions).
-People with schizophrenia do not have multiple personalities.
-Delusions are the most common psychotic symptom in schizophrenia; hallucinations, particularly hearing voices, are apparent in about half of people.
+Contrary to popular misconceptions, people with schizophrenia do not have multiple personalities.
+Delusions are the most common psychotic symptom in schizophrenia; hallucinations, particularly hearing voices, are apparent in about half of people with the illness.

-Suicide is a risk with both schizophrenia and dissociative identity disorder, although patients with multiple personalities have a history of suicide attempt more often than other psychiatric patients.
+Suicide is a risk with both schizophrenia and dissociative identity disorder, although patients with multiple personalities have a history of suicide attempts more often than other psychiatric patients.

 How Does Dissociation Change the Way a Person Experiences Life?

 There are several main ways in which the psychological processes of dissociative identity disorder change the way a person experiences living, including the following:

 - Depersonalization.
 This is a sense of being detached from one's body and is often referred to as an "out-of-body" experience.

 - Derealization.
 This is the feeling that the world is not real or looking foggy or far away.

 - Amnesia.
 This is the failure to recall significant personal information that is so extensive it cannot be blamed on ordinary forgetfulness.
 There can also be micro-amnesias where the discussion engaged in is not remembered, or the content of a meaningful conversation is forgotten from one second to the next.